microsoft/workshop-library/learn-github/README.md

 ![fork a repo](./images/fork.png)

-## What students will learn
+## What you will learn

-How to:
+Imagine you find an awesome GitHub repository and you feel like you could add some parts to it that are missing.
+How would you do that?
+In this workshop, you'll learn how to:

 - Open a repo using GitHub.dev
 - Create a branch
 - Commit changes to the branch